 The parties share the cost of all these extra services, so you are well advised to try to agree from the start or you will end up spending thousands of dollars on professionals who will then make recommendations to the court about how your children should spend their lives.
 Meanwhile, your children will become pawns in your fight, and might end up hating both of you.
 Pick your fights carefully.

 How do I start my case to get a dissolution of marriage?

 To start a dissolution case, you must:

-- File a petition, which is the initial pleading that tells the court who you are, who your spouse is, where you were married, and other facts about your situation.
+- Complete and file a “petition for dissolution,” which is the initial pleading (legal document) that tells the court who you are, who your spouse is, where you were married, and other facts about your situation.
 You must include all of the information required by statute (Section 452.310.2).

 - File a Family Court Information Sheet, in some counties.

-- Cause the court to issue a summons (a paper telling the other party that the case has been started and giving them a copy of the petition).
+- Cause the court to issue a “summons” (a paper telling the other spouse that the case has been started and giving them a copy of the petition).

-Do I have to be a resident of the state of Missouri to file for a dissolution of my marriage in this state?
+Do I have to be a resident of the state of Missouri to file for a dissolution in the state?

-You or your spouse must have been a resident of the state of Missouri for ninety days before a petition for the dissolution of your marriage can be filed.
-This is the "residency requirement".
+Yes.
+You or your spouse must have been a resident of the state of Missouri for at least 90 days before you can file a petition for dissolution.
+This is called the "residency requirement"

 Where do I file my case?